MrGauravDewangan/MrGauravDewangan.github.io/README.md

 # Profile Page

 ## About Me
 Known as **Gaurav Dewangan**.
 I am one of the prospecting students in the Computer Science Department at IIT GOA.
-Hailing from Maharashtra, I am truly an ordinary individual. ~~Do no let my appearance or words deceive you.~~
+Hailing from Maharashtra, I am truly an ordinary individual. ~~Do no let my appearance or words deceive you.~~   I am truly an ordinary individual.
 ![The masked trash.. | Profile picture, Manual, Trash](https://i.pinimg.com/736x/88/90/73/88907310283240fbd9908d2efec8c09e.jpg)

 ## Education